sagemath/trac_to_gh/Issue 4033.md

 # Issue 4033: [with spkg, needs review] disabled libiconv on Solaris for the r.spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4033

 Original creator: mabshoff